symphonyoss/bot-unfurl/README.md

 ## Installation

 For now unfurl bot is available in source form only, so fire up your favourite git client and get cloning!

+The bot is also running in the production Symphony network, hosted in the [Foundation's production pod](https://foundation.symphony.com).
+It is not yet enabled for cross-pod communication (so other pods cannot yet see this instance), but the intention is to enable this as soon as the project is [Activated](https://symphonyoss.atlassian.net/wiki/spaces/FM/pages/62783520/Activation).

 ## Configuration